shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Warp Card Effect
 Trigger: A card is drawn from your deck.
-Reaction: You apply a bond affinity option to the Drawn spell.
+Reaction: You apply bond affinity options to the Drawn spell.

 ### The Hit

 You may draw for another creature.

 You may spend 1 AP and make an Attack check to draw the top card of the deck without looking at it and use it as a melee weapon with a reach of 1 Space.
 You are trained with this card weapon.

-Hit: the card targets the creature as if they had drawn the card themselves.
-Miss: the card dissipates without casting the spell, and you find out what spell it was.
+Hit: The card targets the creature as if they had drawn the card themselves.
+Miss: The card dissipates without casting the spell, and you find out what spell it was.

 You can draw cards for creatures at range.

 You may spend 1 AP to make an Attack check, draw the top card of the deck without looking at it, and use it as a ranged weapon.
 Its close range is equal to your Cast Range, and its max range is equal to your Tether Range.
 You are trained with this card weapon.

-Hit: the card targets the creature as if they had drawn the card themselves.
-Miss: the card dissipates without casting the spell, and you find out what spell it was.
+Hit: The card targets the creature as if they had drawn the card themselves.
+Miss: The card dissipates without casting the spell, and you find out what spell it was.

 ### The Surprise